Summary: Environmental Economics can be affirmed, critiqued and enriched by following these principles.

 Thus a change in mindset and attitude is urgently needed, a "spiritual and cultural transformation".
 Chapter 3 has discussed why, ultimately, this cannot occur without genuine repentance (and, Christians believe, the working of the Spirit of God in human hearts).
 Only a pistic-ethical solution to a pistic-ethical problem will do.

-However, action in other aspects can perhaps contribute something.
-(Christians and Jews might see these contributions as opening the hearts of people at all levels of society towards repentance.)
-So, things like education and economic incentives have some effect.
+However, action in other aspects can perhaps contribute something. (x Christians and Jews might see these contributions as opening the hearts of people at all levels of society towards repentance. x) So, things like education and economic incentives have some effect.
 Something that had a large effect was the tactics of Extinction Rebellion, which we will examine here as a case study.
 XR tactics were informed by two main things, a theory of disruption combined with willing sacrifice.
 Disruption shouts louder than mere argument or pronouncement (Christians might remember Jesus clearing the temple forecourts of money-changers).
 People sit up and question their previous assumptions, expectations, aspirations, etc. (mindset) and previously complacenct self-protection and self-service (atitude).
 This can lead to repentance - change of heart.
 Disruption can, however, also led to hardening of heart (to refuse to change current assumptions, aspirations and self-centredness).
 What tipped the balance towards change of heart was - and this was genius of XR at that time - not only to disrupt (a lingual functioning), but to be willing to sacrifice (ethical functioning).
 Ordinary people people being willing to be arrested and risk prison and a criminal record because they believe the environment is so much more important than many politicians and pundits did.
 The early XR actions gave success - a major shift in people's thinking at all levels, including governments, occurred.
 Sadly, however, it did not last.
 On one hand, many who hardened their hearts in the UK were of the government and media, and they deliberately forgot environmental norms in over-urging people back to economic growth after the pandemic.
 On the other, a spirit of self-serving excitement seems to have infiltrated many XR protestors, turning ethical good of willing sacrifice into ethical dysfunction of 'enjoying' being arrested and the kudos that followed.
 [Note: XR]

 We can see the impact of attitudes and mindsets in all this.
 We might lift the lid on various other attitudes / mindsets about environmental economics, fromt romantic idealism of some environmentalists to cynical or naive greenwashing by companies and governments.